 Disney swept the so-to-speak grimness from the fairy tales, but preserved the crux of the story arc.
 In each movie, characters make the transition from a brutal home to a happily ever after, and they do it without support, guidance, or lessons from their parents.
-“The fairy tale works because the protagonists are on their own.
+“The fairy tale works because the protagonist is on their own.
 They have to learn how to navigate the world of monsters, of terrible things that are going to happen.
 They have to use their wits and their courage to construct a new home,” said Tatar.

 The stories themselves give us a lot of wisdom without putting it into one sentence.

 This narrative arc is not limited to Disney movies.
 In fact, it’s ubiquitous throughout iconic children’s stories and books.
 Case in point: Harry Potter and the Baudelaire kids of A Series of Unfortunate Events are all the orphan wards of evil-caretakers.
 It’s only after the four Pevensie kids in C.S.
 Lewis’ The Lion, The Witch, and the Wardrobe are banished from London (and their parents) that they discover Narnia.
 Dorothy of The Wizard of Oz and the Lost Boys of Peter Pan only got to Oz and Neverland, respectively, because they were orphaned.
 There’s a practical explanation for the persistence of this narrative trope.
-Expelling a child from the comfort of the home is “an easy way to create peril and a plot line for the kid where they have to find themselves,” said Jill Murphy, the Vice President and editor-in-chief of Common Sense Media.
+Expelling a child from the comfort of the home is “an easy way to create peril and a plot line for the kid where they have to find themselves,” said Jill Murphy, the president of Common Sense Media.